VGE - Vertical Grading Editor

 Input Type in a single grade (%) to apply to all highlighted cells OK Apply grade (%) change Cancel Do not apply and exit form VC Length column cells are highlighted

 Input Type in a VC length to apply to all highlighted cells.
-VC length will be truncated to prevent overlapping PI's or other VC's as required.
+VC length will be truncated to prevent overlapping PVI's or other VC's as required.
 OK Apply elevation change Cancel Do not apply and exit form Edit by Reference

 The following form will display: